Redbreast (whiskey)

-Redbreast is a brand of single pot still Irish Whiskey produced by Irish Distillers.
-It was originally bottled by Gilbey's, a Dublin spirits merchant using distillate sourced from Jameson's Bow Street Distillery.
+Redbreast is a brand of single pot still Irish Whiskey produced by the Irish Distillers subsidiary of Pernod Ricard.
+It was originally bottled by Gilbey's, a Dublin spirits merchant, using distillate sourced from Jameson's Bow Street Distillery.
 In the 1980s, the brand was purchased by Irish Distillers, the producer of Jameson.
-It is the largest selling single pot still Irish whiskey in the world.
+It is the largest-selling single pot still Irish whiskey in the world.